-To understand husky hoarseness, it is helpful to think of one of the extreme types of sound production we can make with our larynx normally: extremely soft sound.
+To understand husky hoarseness (or breathiness), it is helpful to think of one of the extreme types of sound production we can make with our larynx normally: extremely soft sound.
 We can generate sound in the larynx with the vocal cords in a partially or completely open position – that sound is called a whisper.

 By contrast, in a whisper, the vocal cords do not vibrate.
 The airflow is increased and as it passes a narrowed spot, turbulence is created.
 Airflow that is turbulent consists of many different pitches simultaneously: white noise.
 The larynx can narrow the airway in several ways without allowing the vocal cords to vibrate.